RedHatProductSecurity/osim/docs/overview.md

 * `OSIM_NGINX_PROXY_JIRA`: If set, creates a /proxy/jira/ endpoint in the OSIM server, to simplify CORS configuration. `OSIM_BACKENDS_JIRA` should be updated to point to OSIM's proxy.
 It might be required to also add the `OSIM_NGINX_PROXY_CA` with the certificate's endpoint for the proxy authorization.

+* `OSIM_NGINX_PROXY_MITRE`: If set, creates a /proxy/mitre/ endpoint in the OSIM server, to simplify CORS configuration. `OSIM_BACKENDS_MITRE` should be updated to point to OSIM's proxy.

 ## Local Configuration